mnegronmarin/Arduino-Stringless-Guitar/README.md

-#🎸 Arduino Guitar String Simulator
+#🎸 Arduino Stringless Guitar
-Welcome to the Arduino Guitar String Simulator, a fun little project which can turn anyone into a musical genius!
-By strumming your finger to the 6th string og the guitar (E chord), any note from F to E can be played.
+Welcome to the Arduino Stringless Guitar, a fun little project which can turn anyone into a musical genius.
+By strumming your finger to the 6th string of the guitar (E chord), any note from F to E can be played.

 # Pictures
 ![IMG_5189](https://github.com/user-attachments/assets/93107da9-ad19-4963-b47c-17b8ddd1c6f5)